 Section 382 of the Code restricts a corporation's ability to use net operating losses ("NOLs") to offset future taxable income following certain "ownership changes."
 Such ownership changes occurred with past mergers and accordingly a portion of the NOLs incurred by the Sponsored REITs available for use by the Company in any particular future taxable year will be limited.
 To the extent that the Company does not utilize the full amount of the annual NOLs limit, the unused amount may be carried forward to offset taxable income in future years.
 NOLs expire 20 years after the year in which they arise, and the last of the Company's NOLs will expire in 2027.
 A valuation allowance is provided for the full amount of the NOLs as the realization of any tax benefits from such NOLs is not assured.
-In 2006, the Company used \$3,722,000 of NOLs in connection with its 2005 tax return.
-The gross amount of NOLs available to the Company were \$13,041,000, \$13,041,000, and \$12,376,000 as of December 31, 2009, 2008 and 2007, respectively.
+The gross amount of NOLs available to the Company was \$13,041,000, as of December 31, 2010, 2009 and 2008.